 STEVEN DOUGLAS FLEMING, PhD - University of Southern California

-Dr. Steven Douglas Fleming is a professor of spatial sciences in the Spatial Sciences Institute at the University of Southern California Dornsife College of Letters, Arts, and Sciences.
-Professor Fleming teaches geospatial intelligence tradecraft, remote sensing for GIS, and human security and disaster management.
-His areas of expertise include the dynamic mapping of coastal regions and applications of geospatial technology for national defense.
+Dr. Steven Douglas Fleming is a professor of practice of spatial sciences in the Spatial Sciences Institute at the University of Southern California.
+Professor Fleming, a retired U.S. Army Colonel, teaches geospatial intelligence tradecraft, remote sensing for GIS, and human security and disaster management.
+His areas of expertise include the applications of cutting-edge geospatial technologies for national defense, dynamic mapping of coastal regions, and current/emerging educational methodologies.

-Dr. Fleming’s research has appeared in coveted journals including ISPRS Journal of Photogrammetry and Remote Sensing and Journal of Applied Remote Sensing.
-Also, he has received awards such as the Army Superior Unit Award and the Military Outstanding Volunteer Service Medal.
+Dr. Fleming’s research has appeared in coveted journals including the ISPRS Journal of Photogrammetry and Remote Sensing and the Journal of Applied Remote Sensing.
+Also, he has received numerous civilian and military awards including the Legion of Merit, a Meritorious Service Medal, a Military Outstanding Volunteer Service Medal, and as part of a collective team, numerous Army Superior Unit Awards.
 Professor Fleming completed his PhD and MA degrees in geography from the University of Georgia, an MA in national security and strategic studies from the Naval War College, and a BS in computer science from United States Military Academy.

 QUNYING HUANG, PhD - University of Wisconsin–Madison